 Phone: (206) 296-2813

 Mrs. LaWanda Andrews is a Department of the Army Civilian employee.
-She is the new LOGTECH for the Seattle University Army ROTC.
 She is a retired Non-commissioned officer (NCO) who served 20 years in the U.S. Army as an Automated Logistics Specialist.
-While assigned to the 296th Brigade Support Battalion (BSB) at JBLM, 3rd Brigade 2nd Infantry Division (The Army’s First Stryker Brigade Combat Team) she deployed to Iraq from November 2003- December 2004, in support of Operation Iraqi Freedom.
+While assigned to the 296th Brigade Support Battalion (BSB) at JBLM, 3rd Brigade 2nd Infantry Division (The Army’s First Stryker Brigade Combat Team) she deployed to Iraq from November 2003- October 2004, in support of OPERATION IRAQI FREEDOM.
 While stationed at JBLM, she was responsible for the daily operations of the Class II, IV, VII and IX supply Warehouse.
 She completed assignments in numerous locations to including Germany, Kansas, California, Maryland and Washington.
-She earned a Master’s Degree from Trident University in Logistics and a Graduate Certificate in Supply Chain Management.
+She earned a Master’s Degree from Trident University in Logistics along with a Graduate Certificate in Supply Chain Management.

 Human Resources Technician